simgrid/simgrid/docs/source/Models.rst

 SimGrid requires ns-3 version 3.26 or higher, and you probably want the most recent version of both SimGrid and ns-3.
-While the Debian package of SimGrid don't have the ns-3 bindings activated, you can still use the packaged version of ns-3 by grabbing the ``libns3-dev ns3`` packages.
+While the Debian package of SimGrid does not have the ns-3 bindings activated, you can still use the packaged version of ns-3 by grabbing the ``libns3-dev ns3`` packages.
 Alternatively, you can install ns-3 from scratch (see the `ns-3 documentation <http://www.nsnam.org>`_).